-- We earn the trust of employees through honest and open dialogue, while respecting their right to freely associate or not associate, in accordance with the laws and regulations of the countries and regions where we operate. - We respect and accept diversity including nationality, race, ethnicity, gender, sexual orientation, gender identity, disability, age, birthplace, educational background, relative, religion, and employment status of our employees.
-We provide fair opportunities and eliminate discrimination in order to create a better working environment where employees can maximize their abilities. - Based on The Yazaki Group Human Rights Policy, we respect human rights, which are fundamental rights that every human is born with, and do not tolerate any violations of those rights.
-Additionally, we do not engage in forced or child labor.
-We comply with labor laws and regulations of each country and region, - We comply with labor laws and regulations of each country and region, including provisions for wages and working hours, and also provide fair working conditions to all employees and maintain a safe and healthy working environment. - We pursue Hitozukuri3, which is the base of Monozukuri and Kotozukuri, and support the enhancement of employees' skills and creativity, and contribute to the career development, well-being and quality of life for the employees.
+- · We earn the trust of employees through honest and open dialogue, while respecting their right to freely associate or not associate, in accordance with the laws and regulations of the countries and regions where we operate. - We respect and accept diversity including nationality, race, ethnicity, gender, sexual orientation, gender identity, disability, age, birthplace, educational background, relative, religion, and employment status of our employees.
+We provide fair opportunities and eliminate discrimination in order to create a better working environment where employees can maximize their abilities. - Based on The Yazaki Group Human Rights Policy, we respect human rights, which are fundamental rights that every human is born with, and do not tolerate any violations of those rights. - Additionally, we do not engage in forced or child labor.

-1 Monozukuri: Providing high-quality, highly functional and reliable products, by our accumulated experience and wisdom while utilizing the latest technology.
-2 Kotozukuri: Providing products and services that not only meet the demands of customers, but also are enriched with added value such as innovative ideas, stories, and experiences that evoke new experiences and emotions.
+We comply with labor laws and regulations of each country and region, including provisions for wages and working hours, and also provide fair working conditions to all employees and maintain a safe and healthy working environment. - We pursue Hitozukuri3, which is the base of Monozukuri and Kotozukuri, and support the enhancement of employees' skills and creativity, and contribute to the career development, well-being and quality of life for - 11 Monozukuri: Providing high-quality, highly functional and reliable products, by our accumulated experience and wisdom while utilizing the latest technology.

-3 Hitozukuri: Developing employees who understand their roles and responsibilities and can take pride and spirit of challenge in their activities, behavior and work.
+2 Kotozukuri: Providing products and services that not only meet the demands of customers, but also are enriched with added value such as innovative ideas, stories, and experiences that evoke new experiences and emotions. - 3 Hitozukuri: Developing employees who understand their roles and responsibilities and can take pride and spirit of challenge in their activities, behavior and work.